jmamma/dsp56k/README.md

 gbd can run commands on startup using the -x flag.

-We can generate a command file on the fly
+We can generate a command file on the fly to load the .cld file, connect to openocd and load the program on the target.

 Usage: